 – Do buy sales.
 Be flexible if you can and utilize your freezer.
 Breakfast sausage on sale?
 Try the Make-Ahead Freezer Friendly Breakfast Burritos.
 If you find good deals on fruit, you can freeze it to make your own Berry Protein Smoothies.

 – Start shopping in bulk.
-If you meal prep regularly, you’ll start to notice certain spices or oils that are running out.
+If you meal prep regularly, you’ll start to notice certain spices or oils that are running out more often than others.
 I’d suggest buying things like that at Costco to make your meal prep cheaper.

 4. Prep and cook.

-– Prep whole meals.
-Start with whatever takes the longest to cook, or has the most downtime (rice cooker).
+– Stick with your plan.
+Start with whatever takes the longest to cook, or has the most downtime (rice cooker or slow cooker).

-– Prep parts of meals.
+– You can also prep parts of meals, instead of complete meals.
 Chop veggies.
 Portion out spices.
-Cook meats.
-These things sometimes all happen on Sunday.
+Cook meats (for example, see my guide on how to cook chicken for meal prep).
 I might talk about Meal Prep Sunday a lot, but meal prep can happen on any day of the week.